Prad-Nanduri/RAG-Agents-With-Evaluation/README.md

 - **LLM Providers**: Groq (Llama 3.1/3.2), Google (Gemini 1.5)  {You can use your paid LLMs too - just tweak your code with LLMs}
 - **Vector Store**: ChromaDB with HuggingFace embeddings
-- **Evaluation**: Judgeval with GPT-4 as judge
+- **Evaluation**: Judgeval with GPT-4 as evaluator
 - **Framework**: LangChain, LangGraph
 - **UI**: Streamlit
 - **Deployment**: Docker

 ## 🤝 Contributing

-We welcome contributions!
-Please follow our development workflow:
+I welcome contributions!

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Run tests (`make test`)
-4. Ensure code quality (`make lint`)
-5. Commit changes (`git commit -m 'Add amazing feature'`)
-6. Push to branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

 For major changes, please open an issue first to discuss proposed changes.

 ## ✅ Successfully Implemented